dirkbrockmann/baristas_secret/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

 This explorable illustrates the phenomenon of percolation, when e.g. a liquid like water moves through a porous medium, like coffee.
-The percolation process is a critical phenomenon that exhibits interesting properties at the critical porosity of the medium.
+The percolation process is a critical phenomenon that exhibits interesting properties at the critical porosity of the medium .

 The explorable is part of the [**Complexity Exporables Collection**](https://www.complexity-explorables.org).
 For more information about the system and its behavior consult the explorable
 > [**“Barista's Secret” - Percolation on a lattice**](https://www.complexity-explorables.org/explorables/baristas-secret/)